sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    Data class that can be used to store a single file in its repository.

-   .. py:attribute:: DEFAULT_FILENAME
+   .. rubric:: Initialization
-      :canonical: aiida.orm.nodes.data.singlefile.SinglefileData.DEFAULT_FILENAME
-      :value: 'file.txt'

-   .. py:method:: __init__(file, filename=None, **kwargs)
-      :canonical: aiida.orm.nodes.data.singlefile.SinglefileData.__init__

    Construct a new instance and set the contents to that of the file.

    :param file: an absolute filepath or filelike object whose contents to copy.
        Hint: Pass io.BytesIO(b"my string") to construct the SinglefileData directly from a string.
    :param filename: specify filename to use (defaults to name of provided file).

+   .. py:attribute:: DEFAULT_FILENAME
+      :canonical: aiida.orm.nodes.data.singlefile.SinglefileData.DEFAULT_FILENAME
+      :value: 'file.txt'

    .. py:property:: filename
       :canonical: aiida.orm.nodes.data.singlefile.SinglefileData.filename